CCC-Sticker-Operation-Center/c3stoc-website/content/posts/after-exchange-2022.md

 ---
-title: "Sticker Exchange 2022: The good, the Bad, the Learnings"
+title: "Sticker Exchange 2022: The Good, the Bad, the Learnings"
-linktitle: "Sticker Exchange 2022: The good, the Bad, the Learnings"
+linktitle: "Sticker Exchange 2022: The Good, the Bad, the Learnings"
 date: 2023-01-15
 ---